‘Broadcasting’, ‘Cache’, ‘Lock’ in Distributed Systems

 If you prefer the server-client model, your services search for a cluster to connect as a client.
 To do this, you need to set up several Hazelcast server node instances and manage them.

 I prefer that server instances do their principal work.
-Although managing is a little more complicated, it continues to work smoothly, except when the servers are down.
+Although managing is a little more complicated, it works smoothly, except when the servers are down.
 Still, it is not difficult to manage.

 Separate resources, unique jobs

 Instead of scaling the services in your applications, you can scale Hazelcast node instances that are smaller and less costly.You only have to send a message to all the nodes and clients in the cluster using specific topics and say, “Hey, I have this message.
 Please take action!”.
 If your services are listening to this topic, they get the message and take the action you want.
-You need to implement cache, but you want to be able to update it from one place and access the latest data from anywhere.
+You need to implement cache, but you also want to update it from one place and access the latest data from anywhere.
 You also want it to be distributed and distribute the load.
-You want replication, but you don’t want data loss (although it is short-term due to cache).
+You want replication, but you don’t wish to lose data (although short-term due to cache).
 At this point, you can easily configure and use the in-memory data grid features of Hazelcast, such as Map and Set.

 What you can do for Lock

 There are several ways of implementing the lock mechanism, of course.
 For example, you can do a database lock.
-But you should look for a solution that would provide high-speed communication when the number of transactions is high, and the performance should be high.
+But it would be best if you looked for a solution that would provide high-speed communication when the number of transactions is high, and the performance should also be increased.
 To do this, you can write a system yourself, but this is quite costly.
 You need to consider many issues such as heartbeat processes of people who are connected and locked, and deadlock.

 It is possible to use a system like Redis.
 However, it does not provide full confidence.
 As it offers asynchronous replication in critical lock operations when using mechanisms such as cluster and master-slave, this may create a single point of failure.
 For this, Redis offers Redlock as a solution.